Murder of Banaz Mahmod: Funeral

-After initially claiming that Banaz's service would take place at Regent's Park Mosque, the family made their way to a mosque in Tooting.
+After initially claiming that Banaz' service would take place at Regent's Park Mosque, the family made their way to a mosque in Tooting.
 DCI Caroline Goode stated: "They had deliberately lied to us to prevent us being present [...] when we arrived [at Tooting] it was obvious that plans had not been made for a funeral [...] the family had pitched up there with no warning [...].
 They went in for prayers, leaving their daughter's body [...] in a side road.
 There is absolutely no doubt in my mind that it was only our presence that forced the family to hold a funeral".

 Banaz was laid to rest at Merton and Sutton Joint Cemetery, Morden; her family left her grave unmarked.

 On 26 June 2007, a memorial service was held for Banaz at Morden Assembly Hall, following which a granite memorial headstone was placed at her gravesite.
 Her family did not attend either service.
 The purchase of the gravestone was arranged by the Iranian and Kurdish Women's Rights Organisation (IKWRO); police officers and lead prosecutor, Nazir Afzal, were among those who contributed.